Coldestadam/coldestadam.github.io/_projects/AI Existentialism.md

 1. Getting the hidden state at time-step _t_<br>
 &nbsp;&nbsp;&nbsp;&nbsp;_**h<sub>t</sub> = Φ(b+Vh<sub>t-1</sub> +Ux<sub>t</sub>)**_

+2. This is working

-2. Applying a fully connected layer at each time step_<br>
+3. Applying a fully connected layer at each time step_<br>
   &nbsp;&nbsp;&nbsp;&nbsp;_**o<sub>t</sub> = Φ(b<sub>o</sub> + Wh<sub>t</sub>)**_<br>
   &nbsp;&nbsp;&nbsp;&nbsp;(Usually, the activation function here will be softmax if you are predicting k-classes at each time step)

-3. After calculating the output, the network will repeat these steps for the next time-step
+4. After calculating the output, the network will repeat these steps for the next time-step

-It has updated